aleshaleksey/fansys23/skills.md

   - This can give a 3/4 cover bonus to defenders.
   - This can be used to construct a terrain/structure trap (see traps).
   - This can be used to create a barricade (with a break threshold of your roll).
-- **Amelioration**: For medium size creature the minum camping area is 5ft x 10ft.
+- **Amelioration**: For medium size creature the minimum camping area is 5ft x 10ft.
   - It takes 10 minutes to ameliorate this area in threshold 10- terrain.
   - It takes 1h to ameliorate this area in threshold 11+ terrain.
 - **Modifiers**:
   - The time can be reduced, but without special or supernatural abilities it cannot be less than 5 minutes.
   - For every size category above medium the total time taken is halved.
   - Multiple entities can participate in the process, in which case the time taken is divided by the number of entities taking part.
 For each size category above medium, an entity counts as twice as many entities of the next category down.
-So a largte entity counts as 2 medium entities, but a huge entity counts as 4 medium entities.
+So a large entity counts as 2 medium entities, but a huge entity counts as 4 medium entities.
   - An entity can do a "rush job" and take half the time: -5 penalty.
 - **Take care**: Yes.
 - **Try again**: Yes.

 __STR: Swim__

-Swimming is a separate skill from climbing and overland atheletics.
+Swimming is a separate skill from climbing and overland athletics.
 It is used for moving through a liquid medium, such as water, lava, quicksand, or a monster's stomach acid.
 A creature without a *swim* skill climbs at 1/4 of its base speed.
 Unless otherwise stated, no action is required, and the roll is made as part of the entity's movement.
 This follows the "Difficulties and recommended thresholds" as follows.
 - Base Thresholds:
   - 4: Float or swim in perfectly calm, warm water, under perfect conditions.
   - 8: To float or swim while engaged in combat.